aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/shapeutil/_index.md

 ```

 Converts [IGeometryPath](../../com.aspose.slides/igeometrypath) to java.awt.Shape.
-GraphicsPath can be transformed in a different ways using its convenient methods and then transformed back into the [IGeometryPath](../../com.aspose.slides/igeometrypath) to use in [GeometryShape](../../com.aspose.slides/geometryshape) via [.graphicsPathToGeometryPath(java.awt.Shape)](../../null/\#graphicsPathToGeometryPath-java.awt.Shape-) method.
+GraphicsPath can be transformed in a different ways using its convenient methods and then transformed back into the [IGeometryPath](../../com.aspose.slides/igeometrypath) to use in [GeometryShape](../../com.aspose.slides/geometryshape) via \#graphicsPathToGeometryPath(java.awt.Shape).graphicsPathToGeometryPath(java.awt.Shape) method.

 **Parameters:**
 | Parameter | Type | Description |